The Securities Litigation Review: Luxembourg

 Liability in contractual and non-contractual matters can only arise if a causal link can be established between the damage suffered by an investor and the event causing such damage.
 Investors would therefore have to prove that they suffered damage and that such damage is the result of a particular event (e.g., a breach of contract in contractual matters, or a misrepresentation in a prospectus causing a direct loss in an investment).
 Investors would furthermore have to prove that they relied on the relevant misrepresentation, omission or other fraudulent conduct.
 The persons responsible for the information included in a prospectus could therefore have a defence if they manage to establish that there is no causal link between the statements made in the prospectus and the loss suffered by a person.

 The Luxembourg New Code of Civil Procedure (NCPC) does not currently provide for the possibility to introduce class actions before the Luxembourg courts.
-The legal framework is, however, being updated, as a bill of law concerning the introduction of consumer class action lawsuits was presented to the parliament on 14 August 2020.
+The legal framework is, however, being updated, as a bill of law concerning the introduction of consumer class action lawsuits was presented to the parliament on 14 August 2020 and the legislative process is ongoing.
 Upon its entry into force, the new law will amend the Luxembourg Consumer Code, to introduce a class action procedure whereby a single representative may act in legal actions on behalf of a group of consumers.
 Certain categories of disputes are excluded from the proposed class action procedure, including, among others, disputes between consumers and professionals subject to the supervision of the CSSF or the CAA (save for certain disputes relating to consumer loans, mortgage loans, distance contracts for financial services and distance insurance contracts).
 Under the current legal framework, it is, however, already possible for several claimants with a common interest to bring a joint claim under certain circumstances.

 In Luxembourg, securities claims are not subject to a specific procedure or the jurisdiction of specific courts.
 Such claims are subject to standard civil or commercial procedure and to the jurisdiction of the general district courts sitting in civil or commercial matters.
 Decisions rendered by the district courts are subject to appeal before the Court of Appeal and decisions of the Court of Appeal may in turn be reviewed by the Supreme Court, which may only review questions of law, not factual matters.